It seems superficial, but people will notice whether your front office or sales team has the latest computers, smartphones, tablets and gadgets.

 Old hardware and software can send the signal your company isn’t evolving with the times.
 Potential employees will wonder if, when they walk in on their first day, you’ll hand them a 10-year-old workstation loaded with Windows 2008.
 When you keep using the same systems and don’t make necessary updates, people inside and outside your organization will eventually form a negative perception of your company.

-Morally aged computer stuff, “yesterday” of modern digital age.
+Morally aged computer stuff, “yesterday” of the modern digital age.

 4 Ways to Use Technology for Employee Retention